On the homotopy type of a cofibred category: Other examples and applications

 \subsection{Quillen fibrations and Theorem B}

-We have seen in many examples that the several fibers of a Grothendieck fibration need not have the same homotopy type.
-For instance, the Grothendieck construction over a functor $F:B\to\cat$ has as fibers the values of $F$.
+We have seen in many examples that different fibers of a Grothendieck fibration need not have the same homotopy type.
 This remark shows that in general the map $B_fE\to B_fB$ is not a fibration, nor a quasifibration.
-It is remarkable that this is the only obstruction, as was pointed out by Quillen \cite{quillen}.
+It is remarkable that this is the only obstruction.
 In this section we define Quillen fibrations, discuss the monodromy action and reformulate Quillen's Theorem B in terms of the fibred nerve.

 We say that a fibration $\xi=(p:E\to B)$ is a {\em Quillen fibration} if for each arrow $\phi:b\to b'$ in $B$ the base-change functor $\phi_*:E_b\to E_{b'}$ is a weak equivalence.
-Note that this definition does not depend on the cleavage for two base-change functors over $\phi$ must be homotopic.
+Note that this definition does not depend on the cleavage, for two base-change functors over $\phi$ must be homotopic.

 In a Quillen fibration the induced functor $B\to[\top]$, $b\mapsto BE_b$ is morphism inverting, therefore it induces a map Here $\pi_1(B)$ denotes the fundamental groupoid of $B$, namely the groupoid obtained by formally inverting all the arrows of $B$, and $[\top]$ denotes the category of topological spaces and homotopy classes of continuous maps.
 We call $\pi_1(B)\to[\top]$ the {\em monodromy action} of the fibration.
 The monodromy action is a first tool to classify Quillen fibrations.
 In very special situations, it suffices to recover the whole fibration, as we can see in the following example.